 IMPORTANT: A minimum of 5 students must register for a course before it can be offered.

-Three credits of Foreign Culture requirement can be waived upon successful program completion.
-Please email Degree Review at firstname.lastname@example.org after completion of the program to update your degree audit.
+For students in catalog years through 2015-2016, three credits of the Foreign Culture requirement can be waived upon successful program completion.
+The requirement is not automatically applied: please email Degree Review at firstname.lastname@example.org after completion of the program to update your degree audit.
 (Students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details.)

 The program typically runs mid- June to mid-July.
 You will receive the exact dates the semester prior to departure.